robertlinde/bigheads/readme.md

 * [Robert Linde](https://github.com/robertlinde)
 # License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/robertlinde/bigheads/blob/main/LICENSE) file for details